koelslaw/documentation/topics/rhel/README.md

 3. write the image to drive:
 `sudo dd bs=8M if=path/to/rhel.iso of=/dev/disk#`

 If this is done on a Mac, you could get a popup once the operation is complete asking you to `Initialize, Ignore, Eject` the disk.
-You want to `Ignore` or `Eject`. `Initialize` will add a partition to it that will allow Mac to read the disk, and make it unbootable.
+You want to `Ignore` or `Eject`. `Initialize` will add a partition to it that will allow Mac to read the disk and make it unbootable.
 ![](../../images/mac-initialize-ignore-eject.png)

 ### Via GUI

-macOS:  if using the terminal is currently a barrier to getting things rolling, [etcher.io](http://etcher.io) is an excellent GUI burning utility.
+macOS:  if using the terminal is a barrier to getting things rolling, [etcher.io](http://etcher.io) is an excellent GUI burning utility.

 Windows:  there are several great tools to apply a bootable image in MS land, but we recommend [rufus](https://rufus.akeo.ie/).

 ## Install RHEL

 ### Partition Schemes for Each RHEL Device
-Use the Platform Management doc and the table below to confiure the RHEL OSs.
-If they need to be in a specific volume group then they will be denoted inside `()` otherwise assume it is part of the default `rhel` volume group
+Use the Platform Management doc and the table below to configure the RHEL OSs.
+If they need to be in a specific volume group, then they will be denoted inside `()` otherwise assume it is part of the default `rhel` volume group

 | Device            |  /     | /tmp     | /var/log/audit | /boot  | /home          | /swap | /var           | /data               | /data/stenographer | /data/kafka|
 |--|--|--|--|--|--|--|--|--|--|--|